vishwasmj/ARC_2/README.md

 #### c8cbb738

 We have a space with a background colour and several squares of different colours arranged in various patterns.
 The patterns can either be a square, cross or rectangle.
 All of them will have to be arranged into a square in such a way that all their centers are alligned.
 The rectangles can be of different alignment; length greater than breadth or breadth greater than length.
+The task on further observation can be thought of as a centre allignment problem

 ![image](https://user-images.githubusercontent.com/74540513/143841385-ee34c01a-e222-4576-8f4c-56ea9a65c84b.png)